obspy/obspy/Known-Python-Issues.md

 ## Comma & Dot; Locale Settings
 A known problem are locale settings so that the Python shell uses comma instead of dot as decimal separator.
-In this case the ctypes library could cause problems ([http://www.seismic-handler.org/portal/browser/SHX/trunk/src/sandbox/sscanf.py Read more ...]).
+In this case the ctypes library could cause problems ([Read more ...](http://www.seismic-handler.org/portal/browser/SHX/trunk/src/sandbox/sscanf.py)).
 As soon as this problem occurs with !ObsPy please let us know.

 ## Writing Data from Numpy Arrays after Indexing Operations (#192, #193)

-Using convenient indexing operations on Numpy `ndarray`s can lead to problems when writing data via external functions with ctypes (C/Fortran).[[BR]]
+Using convenient indexing operations on Numpy `ndarray`s can lead to problems when writing data via external functions with ctypes (C/Fortran).
 Consider the following example...

 ```python
 import numpy as np
 from obspy.core import read, Trace